digitalcredentials/transaction-service/README.md

  ```

  The endpoint stores the data in a key/value store along with newly generated UUIDs for the exchangeId, transactionId and a challenge to be used later for a [DIDAuthentication Verifiable Presentation Request](https://w3c-ccg.github.io/vp-request-spec/#did-authentication).

+ Note that the timeToLive determines how long the exchange remains available.
+After the timeToLive has expired the exchange is removed from
+ the key/value store.

+ Note that when deleteWhenCollected is set to true the exchange is removed immediately after the first time it is retrieved.
+This
+ prevents the exchange from being used more than once, i.e, prevents the
+ associated credential from being collected twice.

  The endpoint returns an object with two options for opening a wallet: a custom deeplink that will open the Learner Credential Wallet and a [CHAPI}(https://chapi.io) request that can be used to open a [CHAPI}(https://chapi.io) enabled wallet.
 In both cases the deeplink or chapi request will prompt the wallet to submit a DID Authenticaion to the exchange endpoint, which will return the signed credential.